robert-westenberger/knowledgebase/mathematics/discrete-mathematics/well-ordering-principle.md

 Well ordering cokmmonly comes up in computer science as a method for proving that computations won't run forever.
 The idea is to assign a value to each successive step of a computation so that the values get smaller at every step.
 If the values are all from a well ordered set, then the computation can't run forever, because if it did, the values assigned to its successive steps would define a subset with no minimum element.

 Notice that a set may have a minimum element but not be well ordered.
 The set of nonnegative rational numbers is an example: is has a minimum element zero, but it also has nonempty subsets that don't have minimum elements - the positive rationals, for example.

+The following theorem is a generalization of the WOP: "For any nonnegative integer $n$ the set of integers greater than or equal to $-n$ is well ordered."
+(Proven in example section below)

 ## Other WOP Proofs Examples
 ### Example (Tiny generalization of WOP)
 **Theorem:**